Npb01/AAAI2025-temporal-constrained-counterfactuals/README.md

 Analysis of experimental results can be found in:
 -
+- `results_analysis_2_Datasets.ipynb` - Jupyter notebook with visualizations and statistical analysis on the synthetic and a subset of BPIC2017 datasets
-- `results_analysis.ipynb` - Jupyter notebook with visualizations and statistical analysis
+- `results_analysis_3_Datasets.ipynb` - Jupyter notebook with visualizations and statistical analysis on the synthetic and a subset of BPIC2017 datasets, as well as on some results on the BPIC2012 dataset.
-- `results/` directory - Raw experimental outputs organized by dataset and configuration
+- `results/` directory - Raw experimental outputs organized by dataset and configuration.
+Here, our obtained results are stored as well.
+This will be overwritten when running the experiments again.

 ## LTLp Formulas for Each Dataset